arunmathaisk/FacebookLoginAutomator/README.md

 Note:

 You require selenium and the browser driver of the browser you wish to use.
-The code here is written for Google Chrome Browser .
+The code here is written for Google Chrome Browser.